Why Study Chinese, Japanese or Korean?

-- China and Japan have histories and cultures that go back thousands of years.
+- China, Japan and Korea have histories and cultures that stretch back thousands of years.

 - US companies are in constant need of Americans with Asian language skills.

-- Learn the languages of The Dream of the Red Chamber or The Tale of Geni.
+- Learn the languages of The Dream of the Red Chamber, The Tale of Genji or Songs of the Dragons Flying to Heaven.

-- Study in Beijing or Nanjing, Tokyo or Kyoto, for the summer, a semester, or the academic year (up to four courses count toward the major).
+- Study in Beijing, Hong Kong, Nanjing, Shanghai, Nagoya, Tokyo or Seoul, for the summer, a semester, or the academic year (up to four courses count toward the major).

 - Our language, literature and culture courses make great Humanities Clusters.